Common schema

 !!! tip

-In case of worry, first have a look at the source text by clicking at the "Source text"
+If you're concerned, first have a look at the source text by clicking the "Source text"

 (`Ctrl`+`U` in most browsers).